Skip to content

 Amp

-Made by Sourcegraph.
-Available as CLI and in VS Code, Cursor, Windsurf, JetBrains, and Neovim.
+Originally built at Sourcegraph, now an independent company.
+Available as CLI and in VS Code, Cursor, Windsurf, JetBrains, Neovim, and Zed.
 Mitchell Hashimoto (HashiCorp co-founder) uses Amp for his work on Ghostty.

-Two modes: “smart” (Opus 4.5-powered) and “rush” (faster, cheaper).
-Has specialized agents like Oracle and Librarian, plus an agentic code review tool.
-MCP support with lazy-loading.
+Three main modes: “smart” (Opus 4.7), “rush” (faster, cheaper for small tasks), and “deep” (GPT-5.5 for extended reasoning).
+Has an agentic code review tool and MCP support with lazy-loading.

 OpenCode